Holmfirth branch line: Holmfirth station

 Holmfirth station, at the terminus of the line, was located just north of the town centre on Station Road.
-The building still stands, its front door now bricked up, and has been converted to a private house.
+The Station Masters house, its front door now bricked up, and has been converted to a private house.

+The station building and main platform itself was demolished and rebuilt in a similar style as a Kingdom Hall of Jehovah's witness.
+Part of the platform still exists by the Station Masters house.

 L&YR installed a 45 ft turntable at the station in March 1883.
 It was removed in 1938 as Fowler 2-6-4Ts were causing it to deteriorate.
 Following the removal, most trains operated tender forward to Holmfirth and smokebox forward back.

 Services

 In the early days, the line was well used with passenger trains regularly consisting of three or more carriages.
 Most passenger trains were hauled by L&YR 0-4-0T and 0-6-2T locomotives until about 1900 when Aspinall 2-4-2Ts were introduced.

 Freight trains during the early part of the 20th century were hauled by L&YR 'A' class 0-6-0Ts and 0-8-0s.
 The principal traffic was coal coming into the area and woollen goods taken out.

 Following the Holmfirth Flood in 1852, sightseeing trains brought passengers to the town to see the devastation for themselves.